smarticoai/public-api/docs/capabilities/getBadges.md

 - `completed_this_week` (boolean) — Flag for mission/badge indicating that mission/badge completed this week
 - `completed_this_month` (boolean) — Flag for mission/badge indicating that mission/badge completed this month
 - `custom_section_type_id` (number) — ID of specific Custom Section type
 - `max_completion_count` (number) — Max number of times the user can complete a mission in case if mission type is Recurring upon completion.
-NULL equals infinite.
+NULL equals infinite (still recurring — not "no cap disables recurring").
-- `completion_count` (number) — Current completion count for Recurring upon completion missions
+- `completion_count` (number) — Current completion count for Recurring-upon-completion missions.
+Non-null ONLY for that mission type, so its presence identifies one; `> 0` means at least one cycle completed.
 - `next_recurrence_date_ts` (number) — The date/timestamp for recurring missions, which indicating the time remaining until the next recurrence of the mission.
 Note that if a mission has an "Active till" date defined, this field is not relevant after that date.
-- `availability_status` (AchievementAvailabilityStatus) — Availability status of the mission depends on the defined time limits
+- `availability_status` (AchievementAvailabilityStatus) — Timer/window state derived from the mission's time limits (which countdown to show / whether the window elapsed).
+NOT a tab-bucketing signal — it ignores `completion_count`, so bucket sections from the raw fields instead (see `getMissions`).
 - `claim_button_title` (string) — Title for the claim reward button
 - `claim_button_action` (string) — Action for the claim reward button
 - `prize_claim_expiration_date` (number) — The date/timestamp indicating when the mission claim will expire